 Harris has been exhibiting regularly in Sydney and interstate since the 80’s with numerous solo and group exhibitions.
 Harris received the Artlink Prize at the Mosman Gallery and a residency at Bundanon in 2002.
 Winner of the Adelaide Perry Drawing Prize in 2008 judged by Terence Maloon, a survey exhibition curated by the Hawkesbury Regional Gallery toured some of Australia’s finest regional galleries between 2007-2009.
 She has been a Wynne Prize finalist and her paintings have been exhibited in previous Salon des Refuses and Year in Art exhibitions at the SH Ervin Gallery.
 She was the recipient of the AGNSW studio at the Cite Internationale des Arts in Paris in 2009.
 She was the winner of the Fleurieu Prize in 2011 judged by Ted Snell, Janet Laurence and Nick Mitzevich and artist in residence at Taronga Zoo.
 Harris was awarded the Kedumba Drawing Prize in 2014.

-Harris exhibited with the Hughes gallery in Sydney until their closure in 2015 and currently exhibits with Conny Dietzschold Gallery, Sydney.
+Harris exhibited with the Hughes gallery in Sydney until their closure in 2015, and the Conny Dietzschold Gallery in Sydney until 2017.
+Harris exhibits with the Despard Gallery in Hobart Tasmania.

 Her work is represented in numerous public and private collections in Australia, Europe and the US.
 Throughout her career she has developed a pictorial language of considerable integrity.
 She has created an organic and inclusive body of work and in it discovered an apt metaphor for communicating the shifting structure of her experience.